-17. The aggregate value of "illiquid securities" of scheme, which are defined by SEBI as non traded, thinly traded and unlisted equity shares, shall not exceed 15% of the total assets of the scheme and any illiquid securities held above 15% of the total assets shall be assigned zero value.

-The proposed aggregate holding of assets considered "illiquid", could be more than 10% of the value of the net assets of the scheme.
-In normal course of business, the scheme would be able to make payment of redemption proceeds within 10 business days, as it would have sufficient exposure to liquid assets.

-In case of the need for exiting from such illiquid instruments in a short period of time, the NAV of scheme could be impacted adversely.

-18. Different types of securities in which the scheme would invest as given in the Scheme Information Document carry different levels and types of risk.
-Accordingly the scheme's risk may increase or decrease depending upon its investment pattern.
-For e.g. corporate bonds carry a higher amount of risk than Government securities.
+- 18. The aggregate value of "illiquid securities" of a scheme, which are defined by SEBI as non traded, thinly traded and unlisted equity shares, shall not exceed 15% of the total assets of a scheme and any illiquid securities held above 15% of the total assets shall be assigned zero value.
+The proposed aggregate holding of assets considered "illiquid", could be more than 10% of the value of the net assets of a scheme.
+In normal course of business, the scheme would be able to make payment of redemption proceeds within 10 business days, as they would have sufficient exposure to liquid assets.
+In case of the need for exiting from such illiquid instruments in a short period of time, the NAVs of the scheme could be impacted adversely. - 19.
+In the event of receipt of inordinately large number of redemption requests or a restructuring of a Schemes' portfolio, there may be delays in the redemption of units. - 20.
+Different types of securities in which the scheme would invest as given in the Scheme Information Document carry different levels and types of risk.
+Accordingly a scheme's risk may increase or decrease depending upon its investment pattern.
+For e.g. Corporate bonds carry a higher amount of risk than Government securities.
 Further even among corporate bonds, bonds which are AAA rated are comparatively less risky than bonds which are AA rated.

-19. Scheme specific Risks
+21. Scheme specific risks factors